lightly-ai/lightly/docs/source/docker/advanced/datapool.rst

 In this example we will do the following steps:

 #.
-Create a worker run to process a cloud bucket with 3 videos
+Schedule a run to process a cloud bucket with 3 videos
 #.
 Add 2 more videos to the same bucket
 #.
 Run the worker with the same config again to use the datapool feature